InsightSoftwareConsortium/ITK-Wasm/docs/development/itk_js_to_itk_wasm_migration_guide.md

 ## IO modules are available in separate packages.

-IO modules are now installed in separate npm packages to limit the `ITK-Wasm` package size.
+IO modules are now installed in separate npm packages to limit the `itk-wasm` package size.
 You can install only the packages that you need.

 The io packages are: